Sunday between 2 and 8 October, Year B

 We ask you to change governments and laws

 so that they work for the many, protect the helpless and defend the innocent.

-Help us to put aside our cynicism and our prejudices
+Help us to put aside our apathy and our prejudices

 to dispel the dark cloud of fear